rwth-pads/oc-bpmn/README.md

  }
 ];

-customModeler.addCustomElements(customElements);
+ocbpmnModeler.addocbpmnElements(ocbpmnElements);

 // get them after modeling
-customModeler.getCustomElements(); // all currently existing custom elements
+ocbpmnModeler.getocbpmnElements(); // all currently existing ocbpmn elements
 ```

-The modeler ships with a [module](app/custom-modeler/custom/index.js) that provides the following [bpmn-js](https://github.com/bpmn-io/bpmn-js) extensions:
+The modeler ships with a [module](app/ocbpmn-modeler/ocbpmn/index.js) that provides the following [bpmn-js](https://github.com/bpmn-io/bpmn-js) extensions:

-* [`CustomContextPadProvider`](app/custom-modeler/custom/CustomContextPadProvider.js): A custom context pad that allows you to connect custom elements to BPMN elements
+* [`ocbpmnContextPadProvider`](app/ocbpmn-modeler/ocbpmn/ocbpmnContextPadProvider.js): A ocbpmn context pad that allows you to connect ocbpmn elements to BPMN elements
-* [`CustomElementFactory`](app/custom-modeler/custom/CustomElementFactory.js): A factory that knows about how to create BPMN and custom shapes
+* [`ocbpmnElementFactory`](app/ocbpmn-modeler/ocbpmn/ocbpmnElementFactory.js): A factory that knows about how to create BPMN and ocbpmn shapes
-* [`CustomOrderingProvider`](app/custom-modeler/custom/CustomOrderingProvider.js): A provider that ensures custom connections are always rendered on top
+* [`ocbpmnOrderingProvider`](app/ocbpmn-modeler/ocbpmn/ocbpmnOrderingProvider.js): A provider that ensures ocbpmn connections are always rendered on top
-* [`CustomPalette`](app/custom-modeler/custom/CustomPalette.js): A custom palette that allows you to create custom elements
+* [`ocbpmnPalette`](app/ocbpmn-modeler/ocbpmn/ocbpmnPalette.js): A ocbpmn palette that allows you to create ocbpmn elements
-* [`CustomRenderer`](app/custom-modeler/custom/CustomRenderer.js): A renderer that knows how to draw custom elements
+* [`ocbpmnRenderer`](app/ocbpmn-modeler/ocbpmn/ocbpmnRenderer.js): A renderer that knows how to draw ocbpmn elements
-* [`CustomRules`](app/custom-modeler/custom/CustomRules.js): A rule provider that defines the allowed interaction with custom elements
+* [`ocbpmnRules`](app/ocbpmn-modeler/ocbpmn/ocbpmnRules.js): A rule provider that defines the allowed interaction with ocbpmn elements
-* [`CustomUpdater`](app/custom-modeler/custom/CustomUpdater.js): An updater that updates business data while the user interacts with the diagram
+* [`ocbpmnUpdater`](app/ocbpmn-modeler/ocbpmn/ocbpmnUpdater.js): An updater that updates business data while the user interacts with the diagram

 ## Build and Run